 Ever since my dad taught me my first few lines of BASIC, programming has been my passion.
 I'll present the highlights from recent to old, to spare you the history if you're not interested:

-This website was custom-built in Rust as an experience to get familiar with the language.
-Feel free to look at the source.
+This website was custom-built in Rust as an exercise to get familiar with the language.
+Don't expect any marvels, but feel free to look at the source.

 Hyves used to be the largest social network of the Netherlands.
 I worked there for five-and-a-half years, leading the team that created the Hyves Desktop suite using C++/Qt and web technologies.
 I also developed several server-side features in PHP and worked on their chat server created using Stackless Python.
 Finally, I also worked on their mobile stack creating hybrid PhoneGap applications for Symbian, Android, iOS and BlackBerry.
 Symbian in particular was a fun one, as I first had to built the PhoneGap container itself in C++ :)